FirelightWP/easy-fancybox/readme.txt

 * iPad positioning patch
 * Don't unregister scripts that are not ours even for conflict prevention
 * box-sizing: border-box issue in Firefox fixed
+* Allow mousewheel scrolling page in the background again

 = 1.5.5 =
 * Prevent mousewheel scrolling page in the background